Dusty-Hordofel/biloko-mern-ecommerce/README.md

       III. create components <NewArrivals /> and <BestSellers /> based on <Home/> script IV. update <Home/> script

+PAGINATION: to make pagination we need to:

+    - get total quantity of products from database
+    - have the page number available in the state
+    - use ant design Pagination component.
+    - to click pagination and update count state
+    - ...make request to backend based on that page number

 114. Get Total Products Count
+      I. create a new endpoint & controller to get Total Products Count

 115. List Products Endpoint with Pagination